 The process by which this evident cultural assimilation happened, given the presupposed warring nature of their contacts, remains unclear.
 It is conceivable, in a region of highly fortified settlements, to think about alliances of different groups against each other, akin to the situation found in Bronze Age Europe: a minority of Abashevo chiefs and their families would dominate over certain fortified settlements and wage war against other, neighbouring tribes.
 After a certain number of generations, the most successful settlements would have replaced the paternal lineages of the region, while the majority of the population in these settlements – including females, commoners and slaves – retained the original Poltavka culture.
 R1b1a1a2a2-Z2103 lineages were mostly replaced in the region by haplogroup R1a1a1b2-Z93, as demonstrated by the later expansion of its subclades with Andronovo and Srubna cultures, and by present-day distribution of R1a1a1b2-Z93 lineages in Eurasia.

-Difficult to determine is the language spoken by peoples of the Srubna (Timber Grave) culture of ca. 1800-1200 BC – heirs of the Pokrovka complex (ca. 1900-1750 BC) created by Potapovka and late Abashevo groups –, although they probably spoke Indo-European languages of the Graeco-Aryan group.
+The language spoken by peoples of the Srubna (Timber Grave) culture of ca. 1800-1200 BC – heirs of the Pokrovka complex (ca. 1900-1750 BC) created by Potapovka and late Abashevo groups – was probably an Indo-European language of the Graeco-Aryan group.
+Their repeated violation of the canid-eating taboo across generations point to the connection of dogs with war-bands and with the Indo-European myth of dogs guarding the entrance to the afterlife[Anthony and Brown 2017].

 Cimmerian or Thraco-Cimmerian groups might have emerged from societies related to these western groups of Pontic-Caspian herders.
 Their relationship to Scytho-Sarmatian groups later migrated from south Asia is unclear.